Overall dimensions of the car

 - boiler fuel;

-- biodiesel fuel (vegetable oil based methyl ester (RME).
+- biodiesel fuel (vegetable oil-based methyl ester (VME)).

-To avoid engine interruptions during the winter months, a diesel fuel with improved low temperature fluidity is offered.
-Winter grades of fuel can be used without interference down to a temperature of approximately -2 (U S
+To avoid engine problems during the winter months, diesel fuel with improved low temperature fluidity is offered.
+Winter grades of fuel can be used without problems down to temperatures of approximately -2°C.

-To improve flow, you can mix diesel fuel with kerosene and/or a flow improver.
-The mixture ratio depends on the type of diesel fuel and on the outside temperature.
+To improve flowability, you can mix diesel fuel with kerosene and/or flow improver.
+The mixture ratio depends on the type of diesel fuel and the outside air temperature.

 Add as little kerosene or flow improver to diesel fuel as possible.